 What to do when your long-distance relationship is falling apart?

-To fix the relationship that is falling apart, you need to know the reason why it is no longer working.
+To fix a relationship that is falling apart, you need to know the reason why it’s no longer working.
 If you decide to end your long-distance relationship, you should do it together with your partner.

-Way too often, one of the partners decides to end the relationship, and then look for a way to inform the other person about it.
+Way too often, one of the partners decides to end the relationship and then looks for a way to inform the other person about it.
 This is the wrong way to go about finishing your long-distance relationship.

 A healthier way to break up is to express your thoughts, doubts, and feelings to your long-distance partner.
 Once they know where you stand, they can tell you their point of view.